ilkilab/agorakube/LOCAL_ENVIRONMENT.md

 ## Start the environment

-Simply open a terminal and goto test_lab folder and then run the following command:
+1) Simply open a terminal and goto test_lab folder and then run the following command:

 `vagrant up`

+2) One Agorakube installation is finished, connect to the deploy manachine with the following command:

+`vagrant ssh deploy`

+3) Kubernetes CLI "kubectl" is configured for root user, so use the following command to become root:

+`sudo su`

+4) You can now enjoy your Agorakube/K8S fresh cluster !
+Use the following command to print K8S version:

+`kubectl version`